warren-bank/testing-readme-before-commit/README.md

   * syntax highlighting:
     * on/off toggle

-      on: Builds an HTML DOM structure that supports presenting the data within a collapsible tree.
+      on: Builds an HTML DOM structure that supports presenting the data within a collapsible tree.<br>
       off: Filters the JSON data through `js-beautify`, and outputs into a `<pre>` DOM element.

       > default: on